Pardon C: Career

 The highlife singer left the scene in 2016 and returned in 2017 with an international collaboration Bele Bele, the song talks about the beauty of an African Woman and he featured Legendary Ugandan artiste, Jose Chameleone on it.
 The song has had it own controversy surrounding it despite having an A-List artist on the song, according to local media Naij the online news magazine reports that the Ugandan singer refused to show the usual supports as expected of him.
 Pardon C was also featured on Cameroonian singer-songwriter / rapper, Naomi Achu's new single Shower Your Blessings a pseudo "Queen of Bamenda."

 Pardon C is the brand Ambassador of N'Square Boutique and the brother of Beauty Entrepreneur Thelma Okoro, ONYC Hair Founder.
 In 2017, the singer won the award for "Best Music Video" at the annual Next Generation Awards.

+In June 2025, Pardon C featured on “My Body,” a single by Nigerian-American artist Lexxani Azure, which debuted at number 13 on the Apple Music Nigeria Hip‑Hop chart and number 150 on the Afrobeat chart.
+The track was produced by Stunna Beat and accompanied by a music video filmed in Nigeria.